luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 Additionally we see an increase in expected view count for the Left but only for long videos.
 While the amount populist content in neither dimension seems to have an effect on user engagement for short videos in the Left's channel, the effect for all other types of videos from populists parties' channels is clearly positive.

-The analysis of viewer engagement across non-populist party channels (CDU, CSU, FDP, Greens, SPD) provides broad support for *H2b*.
+The analysis of viewer engagement across non-populist party channels (CDU, CSU, FDP, Greens, SPD) provides only limited support for *H2b*.
-While the regression results show occasional fluctuations in engagement metrics related to populist content, no consistent or significant positive relationship is observed.
-In particular, the effect of anti-elitism and people-centrism on views or likes remains weak or absent.
-This suggests that audiences of non-populist parties do not reward populist rhetoric with higher engagement, aligning with the hypothesis that populist appeals are less effective or resonant in these political contexts.
+No consistent or significant positive relationship is observed for some parties and video types, particularly for the channels of the FDP and the Greens.
+On the other hand, some effects---such as the influence of anti-elitism in the SPD and CDU channels---show a clear positive relationship.
+However, the very limited range on the x-axis and the wide confidence intervals for higher values of anti-elitism and people-centrism suggest that these findings are based on only a few data points and/or reflect substantial variability, especially compared to the results for the populist parties' channels.
-Moreover, the large confidence intervals and low prevalence of populist content in non-populist channels further underscore the limited role that populist rhetoric plays in driving engagement outside of explicitly populist party ecosystems.
+The large confidence intervals and the low prevalence of populist content in non-populist channels further underscore the limited role that populist rhetoric plays in driving engagement outside of explicitly populist party ecosystems.

-For the non-populist parties (CDU, CSU, FDP, Greens), Figure 4 reveals no consistent positive relationship between people-centric content and engagement, thus broadly supporting hypothesis H2b.
-This indicates that populist rhetorical strategies may not universally translate into increased engagement for all parties, reinforcing the notion that populist content effectiveness is contextually bound and audience-specific.

-The results indicate a positive relationship of the relative amount of anti-elitism contained in a video and the number of likes it accumulates for the channels AfD BT, AfD TV, CDU, Left, and SPD.
-@ap:reg_on_likes shows the same figures computed against the dependent variable of like count.

 = Discussion <discussion>

-A key methodological strength of this study is its use of advanced speech recognition technology to analyze YouTube content.
+This study shows the use of advanced speech recognition technology to analyze YouTube content.
-By combining OpenAI's whisper-large-v3-turbo with Silero voice activity detection, we produced high-quality transcripts that maintain critical linguistic features often missing from YouTube's native captions.
+By combining OpenAI's whisper-large-v3-turbo with Silero voice activity detection, high-quality transcripts were used to analyze populist content on the offical German parties' YouTube channels.
-It further demonstrates that populist parties in Germany—most notably the AfD—are significantly more successful on YouTube than their non-populist counterparts.
+It demonstrates that populist parties in Germany—most notably the AfD—are significantly more successful on YouTube than their non-populist counterparts.
 They not only attract larger audiences but also disseminate a substantially higher volume of populist content.
 This underscores the strategic advantage that populist actors hold on video-based platforms, where emotionally charged and confrontational messaging can gain visibility and engagement.